vineet-53/my-blogs/My-Productive-Setup.md

 Finally, **Zsh** is my terminal of choice, and with a customized `.zshrc`, it enhances every aspect of my workflow.
 The flexibility and speed of Zsh, combined with Tmux and Neovim, complete my setup.
 For anyone interested, my `.dotfiles` are available on GitHub.

 ## Wrapping It Up
 My productive setup has been a journey of trial and error, but it’s transformed how I work.
-I’ve drawn inspiration from channels like **The Primeagen**, **TJ Devries**, and countless Neovim and Obsidian videos on YouTube.
+I’ve drawn inspiration from channels like **The Primeagen**, **TJ Devries**, **Typecraft**, and countless Neovim and Obsidian videos on YouTube.
 If you’re looking to optimize your own workflow, I highly recommend checking them out and experimenting with your tools.

 Want to explore my setup in more detail?
 Check out my dotfiles on [GitHub](https://github.com/vineet-53/.dotfiles).